Dunkelwerk: History

 Dunkelwerk was signed in 2003 by the Belgian Label Alfa-Matrix.
 At this time the band was a first step towards a harsher direction for the label.
 Dunkelwerk was tipped to Alfa-Matrix by Cyrus of The Retrosic (another successful German Endzeit Electro band).
 Before releasing the first album, Dunkelwerk was part of several compilations worldwide and released its first single called “Die Sechste Armee” on the Square matrix 004 sampler released by Alfa-Matrix.
 The war theme of the single was a forerunner of the album Troops, which is often described as one of the darkest releases in the Endzeit Electro genre.
 Dealing with German wars, this album creates an intense atmosphere of defeat and loss while using danceable beats and marching melodies.
-The combination of dancemusic for clubs with such a difficult historical background was one reason why press for this album was banned by music magazines like Sonic Seducer in Germany (Dunkelwerk was defined as “bad entertainment” by the editing staff in 2005).
+The combination of dance music for clubs with such a difficult historical background was one reason why press for this album was banned by music magazines like Sonic Seducer in Germany (Dunkelwerk was defined as “bad entertainment” by the editing staff in 2005).
 In subsequent interviews, the producer explained the concept of his work and made clear statements about his intention and attitude.
 In the booklet attached to the cd release of Troops, he stated: “Dunkelwerk is about defeat, not about victory.
 We have no use for any fascist train of thought!”

 Troops got positive reviews and gained some success in the worldwide industrial scene.
 It reached position 6 of the German DAC Charts and was also released as a limited edition with bonus remixes in a special carton box.
 All tracks on the album are linked to the world wars and focus on moments of defeat.
 The use of rare original broadcast recordings from the world wars on many songs distinguishes this band from many others.
 The album was mixed and mastered by Len Lemeire who worked with Anne Clark and many other electronic artists.

 Besides the work on the album, the band has made several remixes for other bands and offered exclusive versions of its own songs on compilations.

 The band released the second album called "Höllenbrut" in November 2009 - after the first new track was released on the sampler Re:connected Vol.2.